Comparing-Agile-vs-Scrum

 • Collaboration

-• Delivering business value in a timely manner
+• Delivering business value on time

 • Focusing on the outcome rather than the output